 The younger Schiff has been indoctrinated by one ‘new’ gang that he has been led to believe will ‘win’.
 But at the end of the day he is trying to be a gangster, or at least playing that role, in exchange for what he believes will be a financial payday and some moral clout.

-The concept of ‘money’ in the form of currency is not an archetypal thing unless you attach it to something that preceded the existence of money.
+The concept of ‘money’ in the form of currency is not an archetypal thing unless you attach it to something that preceded the existence of that money.

 In other words if all money ceased to exist suddenly, it would have no real effect except on those constructs which depend on it.
 The idea behind fiat, bitcoin and other gang scams is to coerce ‘some other group’ into pretending along, and then trash that group in the end, leave them as bag holders in the fiat and bitcoin scenarios.